StuyPulse/Jeffery/README.md

 # Jeffery

-The 2023 repo for a command style robot.
+Repository for the 2023 Charged Up robot.